 - 1 in 5 working-age Americans have provided care to an adult aged 50 and over

-- Caregiving has major financial implications for those give care and those who receive it
+- Caregiving impacts financial planning for those who are caregivers, and those who receive it

-- Tax deductions and Medicare reimbursement can provide financial relief for caregivers
+- Tax deductions and Medicare reimbursement can provide financial support for caregivers

 More than 48 million Americans provided unpaid care to an adult aged 50 and older in the previous 12 months, according to a 2020 study.¹